KUSHAL-JAIN-au9/Evotech-assignment/README.md

 # Application Overview

 The application prides itself on meticulous attention to design elements, ensuring pixel-perfect accuracy in implementing the UI/UX.
-Its responsiveness across a spectrum of devices, from desktops to mobile devices, is seamlessly maintained, offering users an optimal experience regardless of the screen size.

 ## Key Features